t-khaos/SRP-Library/README.md

 # TRP

-A custom render pipeline based on Unity SRP, which is used for personal learning and practical rendering algorithm projects.
+TSR is a custom render pipeline based on Unity SRP, which is utilized for personal learning and implementing rendering algorithm.

+- Unity 2023.1.0a21 Alpha

 # Gallery